Mi Tierra

 Mi Tierra (My Homeland) is the third studio album by Cuban-American recording artist Gloria Estefan, released on June 22, 1993, by Epic Records.
 Produced by husband Emilio Estefan, it is a Spanish-language album and pays homage to her Cuban roots.
 The album features Cuban musical genres, including boleros, danzón and son music.
 Recorded at Crescent Moon Studios in Miami, Florida, Mi Tierra features notable Latin musicians such as Tito Puente, Arturo Sandoval, Cachao López, Chamin Correa and Paquito D'Rivera.

 The album was an international success, selling over five million copies worldwide.
-In the United States it was the first record to reach number one on the Billboard Top Latin Albums chart, spending 58 weeks at #1 (longest running #1 album on the chart ever).
+In the United States it was the first record to reach number one on the Billboard Top Latin Albums chart, spending 58 weeks at #1 (longest running #1 album on the chart until 2021).
 It also peaked at number twenty-seven on the Billboard 200 chart.
 Mi Tierra has sold over one million copies in the US and Spain.
 The album received favorable reviews from critics, who praised the album's production, songs and Estefan's vocals.
 Its success won the singer a Grammy Award for Best Tropical Latin Album.
 Mi Tierra spawned seven singles: "Mi Tierra", "Con Los Años Que Me Quedan", "Tradición", "Montuno", "¡Sí Señor!...", "Mi Buen Amor" and "Ayer".